 - 1/2 tsp garlic powder

-- 1 tbsp dried/fresh chives or green onions
+- 1 TBSP chopped fresh chives or scallions

-- serve with sweet chili sauce for dipping
+- 2-4 TBSP sweet chili sauce for dipping

-- Sautee shrimp and garlic in either 1 tsp of olive oil or 1 thin pad of butter; totally up to you!
+- Sauté shrimp in either 1 tsp of olive oil or butter; totally up to you!
 Add garlic in towards the end and cook until shrimp are opaque and garlic is fragrant.

-- Pick up each triangle and press, the thin layer of water should act like a glue and help you press the edges into little pouches.
+- Pick up each triangle and press along both sides to seal.
+The water should act like a glue and help you press the edges into little pouches.

 Courses appetizer, snack

 Want them SUPER crispy?
 No need to fry!
-After baking for approx 10-12 minutes, switch the oven to broil for a minute or so (keep an eye on em!) you’ll get extra cah-runchy wontons.
+After baking, switch the oven to broil for about a minute (keep an eye on them!) and you’ll get extra cah-runchy wontons.
 No need for chips when you’re serving these up at the party!

-Since wonton wrappers come in 12 oz packages, you’ll have enough to double (possibly triple) this recipe or to experiment with!
+Since wonton wrappers come in 12 oz packages, you’ll have enough to double (possibly triple) this recipe!
 You can pretty much fill these with any combination of ingredients.
 Leftover mashed sweet potatoes, sharp cheddar and green onions make a great combo!